desserts

 Step-by-Step Cooking Process

-4. Bring the mixture to a boil, then reduce heat and let it simmer for about 5 minutes.
+4. Once boiling, reduce heat and let simmer for about 5 minutes without stirring.

 Alternative Ingredients